 For those who qualify, the matrix listed below will be your scholarship upon continuing your studies at TJSL into your 2L year.

-To learn more, go to the Continuing Student Merit Scholarship FAQs.
+To learn more, go to the 2L Continuing Student Merit Scholarship FAQs.

 Transfer Student Merit Scholarships

 Under its new scholarship program Thomas Jefferson offers guaranteed merit scholarships to transferring students based on the student’s first year law school grade point average.
-A transferring student is guaranteed to retain his or her scholarship as long as he or she remains enrolled and in good standing.
+A transferring student is guaranteed to retain his or her scholarship as long as he or she remains eligible to continue enrollment and is enrolled at the law school.
 There is no need to submit a separate scholarship application.

 The matrix listed below will be your scholarship upon transferring to TJSL.
 This is based on your class rank at end of your first year at the law school from which you are transferring.